MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 ### Generate a confusion matrix.

-The confusion matrix results show that out of 19,384 individuals evaluated:
+The confusion matrix results show that out of 19,384 individuals evaluate, 99% were correctly catgorized.
+Thre beakdown includes:
 <br>
 * 18,679 individuals were correctly identified as credit worthy  (True Negative)
 * 558 individuals were correctly identified as not credit worthy (True Positive)